 In accordance with state and federal law, the Employer and employees in bargaining units may agree to form a VEBA (tax-free medical spending accounts) funded by the retiree’s sick leave cash out.
 A VEBA of employees covered by this Agreement will be implemented only by written agreement with the Union.

-Article 14 - Family and Medical Leave
+Article 14 - Family and Medical and Related Leaves

 14.1

-Consistent with the federal Family and Medical Leave Act of 1993 (FMLA) and any amendments thereto and the Washington Family Leave Act of 2006 (WFLA), an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of FMLA leave in a twelve (12) month period for one or more of the following reasons 1 - 5:
+Consistent with the federal Family and Medical Leave Act of 1993 (FMLA) and any amendments thereto, an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of (“FML”)leave in a twelve (12) month period for one or more of the following reasons 1 - 5:

 Parental leave for the birth and to care for a newborn child, or placement for adoption or foster care of a child and to care for that child;